Welcome to the Maths Department

 KS3 results and ongoing assessment will determine which tier of assessment band your son/daughter will start on for KS4.
 This tier may change as students progress KS4 depending on their individual progress.

-We use the Edexcel exam board for Mathematics.
+We use the Edexcel exam board for Mathematics and the AQA Exam Board for Further Mathematics.

 Qualification to be obtained:

-Students from all years take part in the national challenge run annual by:
+Students from all years take part in the national challenge run annually by the UK Mathematics Trust and we also send students to local Maths challenges, competing against other school.

 We are very proud to see our Covid-19 face shields being used by the Clinical Nurse Specialists at Macmillan Palliative Care, Midhurst. @macmillancancer @eggars @eggarscommunity @MartynReah @MacmillanSE https://t.co/DPM5HHEXcW 7:47 PM - 04 Apr 2020